What is an independent patient advocate?

 How do we know your presence is legal?
 Do advocates comply with HIPAA?

-Every one of our clients has to sign a facility’s consent form that allows doctors and nurses to communicate with us.
-We always carry that document and it lives in the electronic medical record whenever possible.
+Every one of our clients has to sign your facility’s consent form that allows you to communicate with us.
+We always carry that document and it will live in EMRs whenever possible.

 Currently, we are not a "covered entity" under HIPAA.
 (That’s likely because the 1996 law long predates our widespread existence).
 Serenity believes that we’ll inexorably be a covered entity at some point and moreover, protecting privacy is simply the right thing to do.
 So we have fastidiously implemented various privacy protection mechanisms that are outlined in this 26 page document.